silnrsi/pysilfont/docs/scripts.md

 ---
 ####  psfrenameglyphs
-Usage: **`psfrenameglyphs [--mergecomps] -i INPUT ifont [ofnt]`**
+Usage: **`psfrenameglyphs [--mergecomps] [-c CLASSFILE] -i INPUT ifont [ofnt]`**

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-Within a UFO, assign new working names to glyphs based on csv input file, format "oldname,newname".
+Within a UFO and, if -c specified, a classes definition file, assign new working names to glyphs based on csv input file, format "oldname,newname".
 The algorithm will handle circular rename specifications such as:
 ```
 glyph1,glyph2
 glyph2,glyph1